 Hjørundfjord in Sunnmøre

 On one side of the Sunnmore Alps lies Hjørundfjord.
-It’s a 35-kilometre long fjord, a neighbour of the more famous Geirangerfjord.
+It’s a 35-kilometre-long fjord, a neighbour of the more famous Geirangerfjord.

-Not sure why Hjørundfjord didn’t earn as much fame as Geiranger since it’s surrounded by high mountains, waterfalls and glaciers, alpine farms perched in the green valleys and unique fishing villages.
 But maybe it’s for the better since it leaves the area tranquil and peaceful, which is what I like the most about it.
-This is the place for adventure seekers and admirers of wild untouched nature.
+This is the place for adventure seekers and admirers of wild, untouched nature.

 Below, you can find even more suggestions on what to do in Sunnmore Alps and Hjørundfjorden.